 was designated Brookline's Sister City in 1987.
-Twenty six years later the relationship continues to grow and expand.
-Today we are involved in a number of new and ongoing projects.
+Twenty seven years later the relationship continues to grow and expand.
+Today the Brookline Quezalguaque Sister City Project is involved in many different projects.

 More than 250 Brookline residents have visited Quezalguaque.
 If you're interested in learning more about the BQSCP visit our history and projects pages.
 If you would like to become involved in our health care, education or other projects, please contact us at firstname.lastname@example.org.